Why We Love Subway Tile

 - The hard glazed surface and minimal grouting makes tiles simple to clean and resistant to mildew -- great for humid environments.

 - The horizontal angle of the tile accentuates the width of the wall, which can be a good thing in small spaces.

 - Although these tiles have been in use in traditional styled bathrooms for a century, they work just as well in more modern spaces because of their clean lines and surfaces.

-- Due to the popularity of white or off-white subway tiles, you will be enhancing the re-sale value of your home, as they will likely be more appealing to potential homeowners.
+- Due to the appeal of subway tiles to potential buyers, you will be enhancing the resale value of your home.